eflamm/AWSAutomation/Installing AWS CLI.md

 To update your CLI, follow the instructions on the Install Page - be sure to check the instructions if moving from V1 to V2.

 [AWS CLI Install Page](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

+On Windows 10 and later, the following command should install the latest version of the CLI:
+`winget install -e --id Amazon.AWSCLI`